abonello/food_nutrition/README.md

 The user can cancel the editing process and will be taken back to the accordion view.

 There are three places that will take you to the route which allows for the adding a new category.
 The app keeps track of the calling place and will return there on cancelling or creating a new category.
-# Need to check this.
-Editing a food item and trying to create a new class from here will return to the add food item.

 It is possible for the user to create a new food item.
 The form will have the category prepopulated.
 The user will have to select one.
 There is the option to create a new category which checks on whether it already exists.

-## Data

-The data is the nutrional value per 100g (or 100ml for liquids).

-* Energy (kJ)
-* Energy (kcal)
-* Fat
-* Saturated Fat
-* Carbohydrates
-* Sugars
-* Fibre
-* Protein
-* Salt
-* Classification
-* Shop
-* Notes

-Others might include:
-B12 and Calcium.

-I want to allow for data which in Not Available (**NA**) and values which are marked as less than (**<**).

 ## Deploy to Heroku